Fire0902/anime-sama-downloader/README.md

 Anime episodes auto-downloader tool by fetching from anime-sama website.

 > [!IMPORTANT]
-> This project will change a lot at this time.
+> This project is still in WIP and will change a lot and some features might not work at this time.
 We plan to release tag version for better continuity.

 ### Needed: